Seismic Shifts Are Transforming Energy

 Inspiration often feels like a lightning bolt - elusive, fleeting.

-While it is remains impossible to predict when the creative spark will occur, it is possible to increase the frequency of the sparks and the likelihood that the moment of inspiration will occur exactly when you need it most.
+While it remains impossible to predict when the creative spark will occur, it is possible to increase the frequency of the sparks and the likelihood that the moment of inspiration will occur exactly when you need it most.

 This program is like going outside in a thunderstorm and flying 1,000 kites to capture the electric potential inside your own mind.